 Pranav Atreya

 Hi, I'm Pranav.
-I’m a second year PhD student in CS at UC Berkeley, where I am advised by Prof. Sergey Levine.
+I am a PhD student in CS at UC Berkeley, advised by Prof. Sergey Levine.
+In my research I investigate how to train robots with general purpose intelligence.
 I am graciously supported in part by the NSF Graduate Research Fellowship.

-Previously, I graduated with my BS in Computer Science at UT Austin, where I was a member of the Turing Scholars and Dean’s Scholars Honors programs.
-At UT I was fortunate to be advised by Prof. Joydeep Biswas, Prof. Eunsol Choi, and Prof. Yuke Zhu.
+Previously, I completed my BS in Computer Science at UT Austin, where I was a member of the Turing Scholars and Dean’s Scholars honors programs and was fortunate to be advised by Prof. Joydeep Biswas, Prof. Eunsol Choi, and Prof. Yuke Zhu.

 Email / Google Scholar / GitHub / Twitter